-- 11.1 To approve, in principle, that Market Place environment and facilities need to be upgraded if the open air market is to continue to be an important shopping destination for Chesterfield. - 11.2 That the Cabinet recommends to Council the approval of £15,000, from the Service Improvement Fund, to pay for a consultant to undertake a feasibility study and provide options with estimated costs for the redesign and upgrade of Market Place. - 11.3 That after the necessary consultation, a report on the consultant's proposals will be presented to Cabinet for consideration, with suggestions on how the development could be funded.
+- 11.1 To approve, in principle, that Market Place environment and facilities need to be upgraded if the open air market is to continue to be an important shopping destination for Chesterfield. - 11.2 That Council approves £15,000, from the Service Improvement Fund, to pay for a consultant to undertake a feasibility study and provide options with estimated costs for the redesign and upgrade of Market Place. - 11.3 That after the necessary consultation, a report on the consultant's proposals will be presented to Cabinet for consideration, with suggestions on how the development could be funded.